WPBuddy/.github/PULL_REQUEST_TEMPLATE.md

 ## Additional information

-INN Member/Labs Client requesting: (if applicable)
+WP Buddy Client requesting: (if applicable)

 - [ ] Contributor has read WP Buddy's [GitHub code of conduct](https://github.com/WPBuddy/.github/blob/master/CODE_OF_CONDUCT.md)
 - [ ] Contributor would like to be mentioned in the release notes as: (fill in this blank)